 Yes, ‘The Murders at White House Farm’ is based on a true story.
 Taken place on August 6-7, 1985, the White House Farm murders is one of the most tragic and notorious incidents in recent history in the UK that resulted in the deaths of five members of the Bamber family, including two six-year-old children.
 The murder and subsequent trial and investigation garnered national interest.
 The case still continues to be a subject of fascination, if albeit morbid, for many people within the UK and beyond.
 Series creator Kris Mrksa wrote the screenplay with Giula Sandler, predominantly using the 2015 book ‘The Murders at White House Farm’ by Carol Ann Lee as their main source of inspiration.

 On the fateful day of August 6, Jeremy was present in the farmhouse.
 A farmworker spotted him, leaving around 9.30 p.m.
 According to the event log maintained by the police, he made the call at 3.36 a.m. on August 7, though it was later decided during the trial that the call actually came at 3.26 a.m.
 The police arrived at the scene not long after, accompanied by Jeremy.
-But the authorities waited until daylight to break into the premise of the farmhouse.
-They found bodies of all five people residing there at the time, all with multiple bullet wounds, including Sheila’s, who had been shot twice under her chin.
+But the authorities waited until daylight to break into the premises of the farmhouse.
+They found the bodies of all five people residing there at the time, all with multiple bullet wounds, including Sheila’s, who had been shot twice under her chin.
 The gun was lying on top of Shiela’s body with the muzzle aimed at her neck.
 During the initial investigation, which was led by DCI Thomas “Taff” Jones (Stephen Graham), it was concluded that Sheila had killed her parents and sons before killing herself.

 However, DS Stan Jones (Mark Addy) had his doubts, and he had suspected Jeremy almost from the beginning.
 It was later revealed that the investigation was terribly managed.
 In a time when forensic science was still at its infancy, the officers paid little care while they were at the crime scene.
 There were reportedly footprints through the pools of blood around the victims.
 The authorities even torched the blood-soaked bedding and carpets so they wouldn’t cause Jeremy trauma.
 As Addy said in an interview with ITV, “It meant people were literally traipsing through the house at White House Farm, through pools of blood, with footsteps all over the place.
 This was in the days when forensics was a relatively new tool for the police.”